 If the hole in the wheel is worn too large, you can replace it, or you can try tightening it up.
 I’ve had some success gluing black heat-shrink tubing into the hole.
 It takes a bit of trial and error to get it to fit, and you may have to shrink some tubing partially.
 But I’ve been able to bring back some wheels this way.
 I figure if I can extend the lifetime of some of these original wheels, I might as well.
 As you can see from the image to the right, the wheels may still look pretty rough, but for cars with closed fenders, they work well enough.

 Stripping the paint

-Aircraft paint stripper is the fastest chemical to use to remove the paint.
+Spray-on paint stripper is the fastest chemical to use to remove the paint.
 In many cases it will bubble the paint off in a matter of minutes.
 If you can wait a few hours, you can use yellow oven cleaner or soak it in purple cleaner.

 If you have a blasting cabinet, sand or bead blasting makes quick work of the paint and also does a nice job of returning the metal to like-new condition.

 If you use a chemical stripper, wash the car thoroughly and let it dry completely.
 You can use a heat gun to speed that up.
 Use a combination of tools, like old toothbrushes, toothpicks, a fine nail, or anything else you can think of to remove any lingering bits of paint.

 Once you remove the paint, you can sand away any corrosion that remains, as well as any flaws from the casting process.
 Yes, sometimes these got flaws from the factory.
 Start with 100-grit sandpaper, then follow it with 220-grit sandpaper to smooth out any marks you made.